 The digital revolution is fundamentally changing the industrial landscape.
 More computing power, high-speed internet connectivity, the proliferation of “smart” devices, robotics, artificial intelligence and data analytics are transforming the operational technologies (OT) used by businesses, a transition that is often referred to as the fourth industrial revolution.

-This revolution in OT and the digitalisation of industry control systems (ICS) is turning manufacturing enterprises into “digital factories”.
+This revolution in OT and the digitalization of industry control systems (ICS) is turning manufacturing enterprises into “digital factories”.
 It is providing them with a plethora of benefits – including shorter order fulfilment cycles, more sustainable production processes, higher product quality and lower costs.
 However, these advances come with new challenges.
 The rapidly changing OT landscape poses a major cyber security concern for manufacturers.
 Many are now confronted with the reality of vulnerable legacy systems, putting them at greater risk of increasingly sophisticated and large-scale cyber attacks.
 As we embark on the fourth industrial revolution, a robust cyber security strategy will protect companies and allow them to pursue their business objectives.